das-developers/das2meta/orbits/readme.md

 See also https://das2.org/Orbits, which was the old home for these files.
 It is still checked and is a copy of this location.

+# PSP Files
+The Parker Solar Probe files are a copy of files found in https://github.com/autoplot/orbits/tree/main/psp.
+Autoplot still reads these files and the copy here is only for reference.